rrumana/Advent_Of_Code_2024/day_1/README.md

 My solution is not very efficient though.
 For part two I used a O(n^2) solution, which is not ideal.
 I could have gotten it down to O(nlogn) with a bit of tuning, but honestly it doesn't matter for this challenge

+UPDATE: I have come back through and cleaned up the way that I do data cleaning to replace all previous uses of unwrap with my glorious pattern matching.

 Instructions follow:

 --- Day 1: Historian Hysteria ---